Edited by: Jessica Merritt

 Once onboard your flight, you will see that every seat in the business class cabin has direct aisle access.
 This is a staple of a good business class seat.
-Additionally, each seat is lie-flat, so you can rest peacefully during the flight.
+Additionally, each seat is lie-flat so you can rest peacefully during the flight.

 Like many business class cabins, window seats are great for solo travelers.
 If you are traveling with a companion, the 2 middle seats might be better for you as it will be easier to chat.

-During meals, you’ll have your choice wine to pair with a nice meal.
+During meals, you’ll have your choice of wine to pair with a nice meal.
 While the presentation is on a tray, the actual meal gets great reviews.

-To read more, check out our review of ANA 777 Business Class.
+To read more, check out our review of ANA 777 business class.

 ANA is on a mission to offer refreshed seats and products aboard the new 777-300ER aircraft.
-While ANA has revamped all cabin classes, perhaps the biggest improvement is in business class.
+While ANA has revamped all cabin classes, perhaps the biggest improvement is business class.

 ANA’s business class is already excellent, with staggered seats configured in a 1-2-1 configuration.
 Known as The Room, ANA’s new 777 business class truly feels like an endless expanse of in-flight real estate.
-Their seats, which alternate between forward and rear facing, measure an utterly mammoth 35 inches wide.
+The seats, which alternate between forward and rear facing, measure an utterly mammoth 35 inches wide.
 To put this in perspective, Cathay Pacific, which used to offer the largest first class seats in the world, measures 36 inches.